blackwhitehere/acme-project-create/README.md

 Setting up all files to create a new project is time consuming and involves lots of small technical choices.

+# Why use this project?

+You are probably better off using [Cookiecutter](https://github.com/cookiecutter/cookiecutter)

 # Project template

 This project has been setup with `acme-project-create`, a python code template library.